jainmansi/AnalyzingAirbnbData-Python/README.md

 Following dataset are used to support my analysis on airbnb data:

-Markup :  1.
-Airbnb Boston Dataset
+1. Airbnb Boston Dataset
 2. Listings of all the hotels in Boston
 3. Twitter data for airbnb boston

 # Analysis Results